The Limits of the Chart

 Turning it into a life attitude

-Read lifespan topics as a reminder to care for life, not as permission to predict death.
+Read lifespan topics as a reminder to care for life, not as permission to make fixed predictions.
 The constructive question is how to reduce risk, repair habits, and live with more attention.

 A mature attitude asks why the warning existed.
 Was it meant to reduce risk, slow impulsive choices, protect a household, or explain a period of repeated loss?
 Once the purpose is known, the reader can keep the wisdom without inheriting the panic.
-The older language becomes useful when it can turn into a checkable question such as "How can mortality make life more honest rather than more fearful?".
+The older language becomes useful when it can turn into a checkable question like the ones below.

 How to test it in ordinary days